 Massage Laws and Regulations

 Most states currently regulate massage and several others are moving toward statewide regulation/licensing.
-Most states require a minimum number of hours of training, passing an exam to demonstrate competency (for instance, passing the MBLEx or the NCE), and continuing education to practice.
+Most states require a minimum number of hours of training, passing an exam to demonstrate competency (for instance, passing the MBLEx), and continuing education to practice.
 The MBLEx is administered by the Federation of State Massage Therapy Boards.
 More about credentials for the massage therapy profession.

 Learn more about the MBLEx.